Stapelia leendertziae - suculenta ciudata, fascinanta si unica

-Stapelia leendertziae is a succulent native to South Africa, known for its spectacular, bell-shaped, dark burgundy to purple flowers with a velvety texture and dramatic appearance.
-It is an unusual collector's plant, perfect for enthusiasts of rare succulents and exotic flowers.
+Stapelia leendertziae is a succulent native to South Africa, known for its spectacular bell-shaped flowers, dark maroon to purple in color, with a velvety texture and dramatic appearance.
+It is an unusual collector’s plant, perfect for enthusiasts of rare succulents and exotic flowers.

-The stems are fleshy, stellate in section, with lacy edges and a deep green hue.
-The plant forms a low, spreading bush, and in good conditions blooms in the warm months, producing large, solitary, waxy flowers that immediately catch the eye.
-Like other stapelia, the flowers may emit a slightly unpleasant odor, designed to attract specific pollinators from its natural habitat.
+The stems are fleshy, star-shaped in cross-section, with scalloped edges and a deep green shade.
+The plant forms a low bush, spreading sideways, and under good conditions blooms in warm months, producing large, solitary, waxy flowers that immediately catch the eye.
+Like other stapelias, the flowers may emit a slight unpleasant odor, meant to attract specific pollinators from its natural habitat.

 🌿 Botanical characteristics: